arguslab/ancor/README.md

 application stack.
 When instances in one layer changes, the instances in a dependent layer are notified and reconfigured.

+**Currently ANCOR is a prototype under heavy development.
+Please don't hesitate to contact the owners if you have any questions or concerns.**

 ## General Requirements

 - In order to use ANCOR, the user needs an Openstack cloud infrastructure that the ANCOR VM can reach.